Sliding window protocol: Motivation

 In any communication protocol based on automatic repeat request for error control, the receiver must acknowledge received packets.
 If the transmitter does not receive an acknowledgment within a reasonable time, it re-sends the data.

 A transmitter that does not get an acknowledgment cannot know if the receiver actually received the packet; it may be that it was lost or damaged in transmission.
 If the error detection mechanism reveals corruption, the packet will be ignored by the receiver and a negative or duplicate acknowledgement will be sent by the receiver.
 The receiver may also be configured to not send any acknowledgement at all.
-Similarly, the receiver is usually uncertain about whether its acknowledgements are being received.
+Similarly, the receiver is usually uncertain about whether its acknowledgments are being received.
 It may be that an acknowledgment was sent, but was lost or corrupted in the transmission medium.
-In this case, the receiver must acknowledge the retransmission to prevent the data being continually resent, but must otherwise ignore it.
+In this case, the receiver must acknowledge the retransmission to prevent the data being continually resent but must otherwise ignore it.

 Protocol operation

 The transmitter and receiver each have a current sequence number nt and nr, respectively.
 They each also have a window size wt and wr.
-The window sizes may vary, but in simpler implementations they are fixed.
+The window sizes may vary, but in simpler implementations, they are fixed.
 The window size must be greater than zero for any progress to be made.

 As typically implemented, nt is the next packet to be transmitted, i.e. the sequence number of the first packet not yet transmitted.
 Likewise, nr is the first packet not yet received.
 Both numbers are monotonically increasing with time; they only ever increase.

-The receiver may also keep track of the highest sequence number yet received; the variable ns is one more than the sequence number of the highest sequence number received.
-For simple receivers that only accept packets in order (wr = 1), this is the same as nr, but can be greater if wr > 1.
-Note the distinction: all packets below nr have been received, no packets above ns have been received, and between nr and ns, some packets have been received.
+The receiver may also keep track of the greatest sequence number yet received; the variable ns is one more than the greatest sequence number on any accepted packet.
+This can exceed ns by up to wr−1, so for simple receivers that only accept packets in order (wr = 1), this is the same as nr.
+Note the distinction: all packets before nr have been received, no packets after ns have been received, and between nr and ns, some packets have been received.
+Thus, nr ≤ ns ≤ nt.

 When the receiver receives a packet, it updates its variables appropriately and transmits an acknowledgment with the new nr.
-The transmitter keeps track of the highest acknowledgment it has received na.
-The transmitter knows that all packets up to, but not including na have been received, but is uncertain about packets between na and ns; i.e. na ≤ nr ≤ ns.
+The transmitter keeps track of the greatest acknowledgment it has received na.
+The transmitter knows that all packets up to, but not including na have been received, but is uncertain about packets between na and nt; i.e. na ≤ nr ≤ nt.

 The sequence numbers always obey the rule that na ≤ nr ≤ ns ≤ nt ≤ na + wt.
 That is: